 Questionnaire and Field Manual Translation Protocol

-Zone of Influence Midline Survey
+Zone of Influence Survey

-April 2021
+2018

 This publication was prepared for review by the United States Agency for International Development.
 It was prepared for the Bureau for Food Security, United States Agency for International Development, USAID Contract Number GS-23F-8144H/AID-OAA-M-12-00006.